quii/learn-go-with-tests/websockets.md

 Any message we receive via `conn.onmessage` we assume to be blind alerts and so we set the `blindContainer.innerText` accordingly.

 How do we go about sending the blind alerts?
-In the previous chapter we introduced the idea of `Game` so our CLI code could call a `Game` and everything else would be taken care of which turned out to be a good separation of concern.
+In the previous chapter we introduced the idea of `Game` so our CLI code could call a `Game` and everything else would be taken care of including scheduling blind alerts.
+This turned out to be a good separation of concern.

 ```go
 type Game interface {